daimalou/parcel-react-starter/README.md

 }
 ```

-Default is true -use camelCase in Scss file.
+`"modules": true` -use camelCase in scss and js file.

-Change `ture` to `false` - you can use kebab-case.
+`"modules": false` - you can use kebab-case.

 ## Download
 ```